Edge coalitions in graphs: Edge Coalitions

-Note that if $G$ has no full edges, then no set $E_i$ in an $ec$-partition is an edge dominating set, hence must form an edge coalition with another set $E_j$ in the partition.\\ A few examples will be helpful at this point.
-Consider first the path $P_6=(e_1,e_2,e_3,e_4,e_5)$.
+Note that if $G$ has no full edges, then no subset $E_i$ in an $ec$-partition can be an edge-dominating set.
+Consequently, every subset $E_i$ must form an edge coalition with another subset $E_j$ in the partition.

+To illustrate these concepts, consider the path $P_6=(e_1,e_2,e_3,e_4,e_5)$.
 The partition $\pi=\{\{e_1,e_5\}, \{e_2\},\{e_3\}, \{e_4\}\}$ is an $ec$-partition of $P_6$.
-No set of $\pi$ is an edge dominating set, but $\{e_1,e_5\}$ and $\{e_2\}$ form an edge coalition; $\{e_3\}$ and $\{e_1,e_5\}$ form an edge coalition; and $\{e_4\}$ and $\{e_1,e_5\}$ form an edge coalition.
-Thus, every set forms an edge coalition with at least one other set.
-To show that this is also an $EC(P_6)$-partition, we note that any larger partition of $E(P_6)$ would necessarily be of order $5$ with each edge residing in a singleton set(that is called the singleton edge partition of $P_6$).
-But we know that no edge dominating set of $P_6$ contains the edge $e_3$ and one other edge, thus, the singleton edge partition of $P_6$ is not an $ec$-partition.
-Therefore, $EC(P_6)=4$ and $\pi$ is an $EC(P_6)$-partition.\\ Consider next the cycle $C_5=(e_1,e_2,e_3,e_4,e_5,e_1)$.
-It is easy to see that the singleton edge partition $\pi_1$ of $C_5$ is an $EC(C_5)$-partition.
-Therefore, $EC(C_5)=5$.\\
+No set of $\pi$ is an edge dominating set, but the subset $\{e_1,e_5\}$ and $\{e_2\}$ form an edge coalition, the subset $\{e_3\}$ and $\{e_1,e_5\}$ form an edge coalition, and the subset $\{e_4\}$ and $\{e_1,e_5\}$ form an edge coalition.
+Therefore, each set establishes an edge coalition with at least one other set.
+To show that this is also an $EC(P_6)$-partition, we note that any larger partition of $E(P_6)$ would necessarily be of order $5$ with each edge residing in a singleton set, namely, the singleton edge partition of $P_6$.
+Indeed, no two-edge set containing the middle edge $e_3$ forms an edge-dominating set of $P_6$.
+Hence, the singleton edge partition cannot be an $ec$-partition.
+Therefore, $EC(P_6)=4$ and $\pi$ is an $EC(P_6)$-partition.\\ The following example shows that, unlike paths, the singleton edge partition of a graph may itself be an $EC(G)$-partition.
+Next, consider the cycle $C_5=(e_1,e_2,e_3,e_4,e_5,e_1)$.
+It is straightforward to observe that the singleton edge partition $\pi_1$ of $C_5$ constitutes an $EC(C_5)$-partition.
+Consequently, the edge coalition number of $C_5$ is given by $EC(C_5)=5$. \begin{definition} Let $G$ be a graph of size $m$ with an edge set $E=\{e_1, e_2, \ldots, e_m\}$.
+The singleton partition, denoted $\pi_1$, of $G$ is the partition of $E$ into $m$ singleton sets, that is, $\pi_1 = \{\{e_1\}, \{e_2\},\ldots , \{e_m\}\}$. \end{definition} \begin{definition} Let $\pi=\{E_1,E_2,\ldots,E_k\}$ be an $ec$-partition of a graph $G=(V,E)$.
+The \emph{edge coalition graph}, denoted by $ECG(G,\pi)$, is the graph whose vertices are in one-to-one correspondence with the sets of $\pi$.
+Two vertices of $ECG(G,\pi)$ are adjacent if and only if their corresponding sets $E_i$ and $E_j$ form an edge coalition in $G$. \end{definition}